 And then, 12 minutes later, my 20 pieces of sushi were gone.
 I was the only guest at that particular moment, which further increased the speed.
 I did not think it would be this fast.
 Even though the sushi was impeccable, I felt disappointed.
 To this day, I can only remember a few of the pieces.
 The mantis shrimp, the chutoro, the kohada (so flavorful), the uni (so sweet), the tamago, and the melon (so juicy).
 Everything else is a blur.

 I felt like my money had disappeared too fast.
-Not only was Jiro-san absent, I could not take a picture with Jiro’s son as he was now making sushi for other guests.
 I did not admit it to those who asked about my experience, but I felt disappointed.
 I thought eating the sushi would make me cry.

 6 months later, I had the uncontrollable urge to go back.
 In the winter of 2017, I was back at Jiro, this time for dinner.
 By then, I had more Tokyo sushi experience behind my belt.
 Also, I had been to Jiro now.
 I knew what it was about.
 I did not have to go back if I did not want to.
 I could have chosen other restaurants, which is what most people do.
 Most food bloggers never go back to Jiro.
 They say that even though the sushi is great, the whole experience is not fun, turned off by the speed.